jp2masa/Movere/README.md

 ### Registering file dialogs with Avalonia

-To use Avalonia system dialog APIs, it's possible to simply register Movere dialogs with `AppBuilder`:
+To use Avalonia storage provider APIs, it's possible to simply register Movere dialogs with `AppBuilder`:

 1. Import `Movere` namespace: